onepub-dev/nginx-le/cli/README.md

 ## Private Mode

-Private mode is only suitable for any webservers but some Auth Providers don't support Private Mode servers.
+Private mode is only suitable for any web servers but some Auth Providers don't support Private Mode servers.

-A Private mode web server is one that doesn't isn't accessable from the public internet.
+A Private mode web server is one that doesn't isn't accessible from the public internet.
 A development, test or internal web server will typically be private.

 A Private web server must still have port 443 open (but only visible locally -be that your dev PC or your office network) however port 80 is not required.

-If your Nginx-LE webserver is in private mode then you can NOT use the HTTP01Auth method.
+If your Nginx-LE web server is in private mode then you can NOT use the HTTP01Auth method.
 You must use one of the DNS Auth Providers.

-You will still need to have a valid DNS entry for your webserver on a public DNS provier that is supported by one of Nginx-LE's DNS Auth Providers.
+You will still need to have a valid DNS entry for your web server on a public DNS provider that is supported by one of Nginx-LE's DNS Auth Providers.

 The IP address of the DNS A record does not need to be valid and can be a private IP address.
 The IP address is not used.